Bodhisattva Program

 Study Content:

-1) Ten Great Precepts
+1) Ten Bodhisattva Precepts

 2) Six Paramitas

-3) Four Foundations of Mindfulness
+3) Four Foundations of Mindfulness (Satipatthana Sutta)

-5) Optional readings: Hsin Hsin Ming, Platform Sutra, Vimalakirti Sutra.
+5) Optional Readings: Hsin Hsin Ming, Platform Sutra, Vimalakirti Sutra

 Daily Practice (done at least once per day and at least five days per week):